bej-cofrancesco/asana-tui/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/bej-cofrancesco/asana-tui/issues).

 See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed contribution guidelines.

-## Project Status

-✅ **Production Ready** - The project has been refactored and is ready for public use:
-- ✅ Comprehensive error handling
-- ✅ Well-organized module structure
-- ✅ Extensive test coverage
-- ✅ CI/CD pipeline
-- ✅ Complete documentation
-- ✅ Performance optimizations

 ---